Wisp D-Mannose balanced on colorful abstract shapes and an RX script on a red background

 If I Do Get A UTI, What’s the Best Antibiotic?

-It’s important to remember that D-Mannose isn’t a UTI cure or a magic pill.
+It’s important to remember that D-Mannose Capsules aren't a UTI cure or magic pills.
 It’s still possible for you to get a UTI and if your UTI Symptoms progress, or you feel nauseous or feverish, be sure to pick up prescription antibiotics for treatment.
 A UTI can turn into a kidney infection if left untreated, so don’t ignore your symptoms if they don’t go away.
-There is no one antibiotic that is best to treat UTIs, but a few that doctors trust include trimethoprim/sulfamethoxazole (Bactrim, Septra), Nitrofurantoin (Macrobid), and Cephalexin (Keflex).
-Your doctor will take into account your medical and treatment history to determine the best medication for you.
+There is no one antibiotic that is best to treat UTIs, but a few that licensed medical providers trust include trimethoprim/sulfamethoxazole (Bactrim, Septra), Nitrofurantoin (Macrobid), and Cephalexin (Keflex).
+Your licensed medical provider will take into account your medical and treatment history to determine the best medication for you.

 Get UTI Medication Online